XavierJordaMurria/PuzzleChallenge/README.md

 ### Test where msg and magazine are very long strings

-For this test both msg and magazing have taken from the file (DON_QUIJOTE_DE_LA_MANCHA.txt) The idea behing this test was to analise what would happen in scenarios where the input msg is very long, in this case exactly as long as the magazine(DON_QUIJOTE_DE_LA_MANCHA.txt)
+For this test both msg and magazing have been taken from the file (DON_QUIJOTE_DE_LA_MANCHA.txt) The idea behind this test is to analise what would happen in the scenarios where the input msg is very long, in this case exactly as long as the magazine (DON_QUIJOTE_DE_LA_MANCHA.txt)

 | Iteration   | VerifyByWordsCleanUp | VerifyByWordsCleanUpNoSort | VerifyByWordsBasic | VerifyByWordsBasicMix
 |------:|------:|------:|------:|------:|